Soccer-Fiorentina come from behind to grab 1-1 draw against Juventus | Sports-Games

 After three draws and two wins, Juventus are fourth in the standings on nine points.
 Fiorentina are 10th on six, as they remain unbeaten against Juve for four consecutive home league matches.
 Juventus, who travel to Paris St Germain in the Champions League on Tuesday, rested the league's joint-top scorer Dusan Vlahovic (4), with coach Massimiliano Allegri handing a start to Poland international Milik for the first time.

-It took the former Napoli striker nine minutes to put the visitors in front, when he sent Filip Kostic's cross into the top right corner.
+It took the former Napoli striker nine minutes to put the visitors in front, when he bundled in Filip Kostic's cross from close range.
 Milik scored his second goal for Juve in as many games and 40th in Serie A.

 Fiorentina defender Dodo had an opportunity to equalise in the 26th minute, when he sent a powerful goalbound shot from the edge of the box, but Juventus goalkeeper Mattia Perin pulled a great save.
 But three minutes later the hosts levelled on a brilliant counter-attack through a precise low shot by Kouame.